marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Mainly it should be enough to re-change "th:utext" to "th:text" under the fylkr.html-template.

-So, potential Cross-Site Scripting attack will require more actions, steps and trick.
+So, potential Cross-Site Scripting attack will require more actions, steps and advanced trick.
 <hr />

 <b>Security Misconfiguration</b>
 <br /><sub>"Security misconfiguration is the most commonly seen trouble.
 This is commonly a result of insecure default configurations, incomplete or ad hoc configurations, open cloud storage, misconfigured HTTP headers, and verbose error messages containing sensitive information.
 Not only must all operating systems, frameworks, libraries, and applications be securely configured, but they must be patched/upgraded in a timely fashion."</sub>
 <br /><pre>as OWASP A6</pre>

-This is main troublepoint for current project-application.
+This is the main troublepoint for current project-application.

 Start from this - we are able to get some more things.